the fresh films reviews

 Review

-Michael Moore's attack on American society and government continues with this somewhat flaccid dissection of capitalism in general and the corruption from Wall St. to Washington D.C. in particular.
+Michael Moore's attack on American society and government continues with this somewhat flaccid dissection of capitalism in general and the corruption from Wall Street to Washington D.C. in particular.
 As usual, Moore has lots of good points and paints a harrowing, thought-provoking picture, but the Michael Moore on display here is a weary, dejected one.
 He barely finds the energy to back his findings with arguments, and he certainly doesn't have the time or energy to take both sides of the story into consideration.
-His aim is to attack the institutes and mechanisms behind the failing (and differentiating) American economy, and although he may well be right in most of his claims, and the film is certainly quite effective, his soured attack is not the hallmark of a great documentarian.
+His aim is to attack the institutions and mechanisms behind the failing (and differentiating) American economy, and although he may well be right in most of his claims, and the film is certainly quite effective, his soured attack is not the hallmark of a great documentarian.

 Copyright © 24.11.2012 Fredrik Gunerius Fevang